 Unfortunately the Shar Pei is subject to many genetic health issues

-Shar Peis have quite an inclination to gain weight and should be fed with care, preferably without moving away from a balanced diet suited to their lifestyle.
+Shar Peis have quite an inclination to gain weight and they should be fed with care, preferably without moving away from a balanced diet suited to their lifestyle.
 A Shar Pei must be active or it will get fat which can worsen its already delicate health.

 A breed that tends to gain weight